wp-plugins/list-yo-files/readme.txt

 There are many people who have suggested features for List Yo' Files.
 Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

 1) [Underground Music Nation](http://www.undergroundmusicnation.com/) for supporting the User Folders and MP3 Player Integration features.
+2) [MKKH Marketing](http://mkkhmarketing.com/) and Matthew Hart for excellent testing on the User Folders upload and delete features.

 == License ==